creatorbe/creatorbe.github.io/_posts/2017-04-07-ansshot-creatorbe.md

 ### <i class="icon-refresh"></i> **A Way**
 <i class="icon-folder-open"></i> *this is for the sake of simplicity*

 Yeah for you **who's man keep going, lazy doing**.
-Just take minutes for me to give you a simple bash (*don't worry no inject code, hahah!).
+Just take minutes for me to give you a simple bash, feel free enjoy it (*don't worry no inject code, hahah!*).

 Here you go!